Polycystic ovary syndrome (PCOS) is a medical condition that affects an estimated 8 to 13 percent of women who are of reproductive age.

 Women with PCOS experience higher rates of insulin resistance compared to women who don’t have the condition.
 Insulin resistance affects your body’s ability to use blood sugar for energy.

-Doctors have connected a lack of physical activity and excess body weight as potential contributing factors to insulin resistance, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Doctors have connected a lack of physical activity and excess body weight as potential contributing factors to insulin resistance, according to the

 Not all women with PCOS have overweight.
 The good news is physical exercise is something you can do for your health when you have PCOS,